modernish/modernish/README.md

 one-letter escape codes, except newlines.
-Not encoding newline characters allows for better processing by line-based utilities such as `grep`, `sed`, `awk`, etc. However, if the file ends in a newline, that final newline is encoded to `\\n` to protect it from being stripped by command substitutions.
+Not encoding newline characters allows for better processing by line-based utilities such as `grep`, `sed`, `awk`, etc. However, if the file ends in a newline, that final newline is encoded to `\n` to protect it from being stripped by command substitutions.

 Usage: `readf` [ `-h` ] *varname*

 The `-h` option disables conversion of high-byte characters (accented letters, non-Latin scripts).
-Do not use for binary files; this is only guaranteed to work for text files in an encodeding compatible with the current locale.
+Do not use for binary files; this is only guaranteed to work for text files in an encoding compatible with the current locale.

 Caveats:
 * Best for small-ish files.
 The encoded file is stored in memory (a shell